Before you clink your glasses and say cheers, there’s a couple of wine etiquette tips that you should know…

 If you are at a function in a non-restaurant venue then chances are the waiters there are not going to be familiar with the wines that are served, simply because they’re outsourced waiters from a hospitality staffing agency.
 While these staff members are trained in understanding the different types of wines and wine etiquette, they may not be able to tell you if the wine they are serving is sweet or acidic or if it even tastes great.
 They could grab the manager, but they probably won’t know.
 Your best bet in these circumstances is to consult the wonders of the internet.

 However, if you are in a permanent restaurant and the waiter cannot tell you, then politely tell them to learn about them.
 Whatever you do, do not ever be rude to them.
-They are humans, after all.
+They are humans after all.

 9. Treat a bottle of wine like a newborn baby

 Whenever you handle a bottle, please handle it as if it’s a newborn baby.
 Do not hold it by the neck.
 And that especially goes for pouring wine too.
 Further, unless you are at a high-end restaurant with specific customs, you do not need to pour a bottle of wine with your thumb up the bottom.
-Instead, a better way to pour wine is by holding the lower end of the bottle – like you would with your smartphone – and pour with the label facing the person whom the pouring is intended for.
+Instead, a better way to pour wine is by holding the lower end of the bottle – like you would hold your smartphone – and pour with the label facing the person whom the pouring is intended for.
 For red wine, it is wise to carry a cloth to wipe the lip of the bottle after each pour.
 For white wine, you should hold the bottle with a cloth so as to not transfer the warmth from your hands to the bottle.

 10. Things can go wrong

-Lastly, on this passive-aggressive journey of wine etiquette, we must constantly remember that things can go wrong.
+Lastly, on this passive-aggressive journey of wine etiquette tips, we must constantly remember that things can go wrong.
 And we must remember that when these things happen, we must keep our cool.
 This goes for patrons and waiters.
 Sometimes the cork breaks up in the wine as the waiter tries to coax it out.
 Sometimes the wine is off.
 And sometimes waiters can drop their tray of glassware (with or without the help of a slightly intoxicated patron).
 In these circumstances, we must remember the famous French phrase ‘c’est la vie’.
 Because that truly is life.